Cholangitis – Quick Consult

 • Mental confusion

-• Biliary drainage can be accomplished by ERCP, direct percutaneous approach or by surgical decompression.
+• Biliary drainage can be accomplished by Endoscopic retrograde cholangiopancreatography (ERCP), direct percutaneous approach, or surgical decompression.

 • Endoscopic sphincterotomy with stone extraction and stent insertion is the current treatment of choice for establishing biliary drainage in acute cholangitis.